alishams21/lineagentic/README.md

 - CLI module: is for command line around algorithm API and connect to unified service layer

-- Demo module: is for teams who want to demo Lineagentic in fast and simple way deployable into huggingface spaces.
+- Demo module: is for teams who want to demo Lineagentic-flow in fast and simple way deployable into huggingface spaces.

 ### Activation and Deployment

-To simplify the usage of Lineagentic, a Makefile has been created to manage various activation and deployment tasks.
+To simplify the usage of Lineagentic-flow, a Makefile has been created to manage various activation and deployment tasks.
 You can explore the available targets directly within the Makefile.
 Here you can find different strategies but for more details look into Makefile.

 1- to start the services: